Thornetta Davis – Honest Woman (Sweet Mama Music)

 Wow – what a talent Thornetta Davis is!
 A real, live blues diva.
 Thornetta’s sister introduces her at the start of the album – “She sings with such sweet passion…she sings out notes that make you wanna jump and shout…she sure can sing the blues!”
 It’s all true – passion, fun, sass, soul – it’s all here in Thornetta Davis’s performance in an album that will draw you in, move you, and get your feet dancing.

 There are twelve songs, all originals, written or co-written by Davis and showcasing her considerable song writing skills, all well arranged and produced.
 The band is terrific and includes some tasteful – never too prominent – horn and harmonica playing and some wonderful gospel backing vocals.
-Special mention must be made of Brett Lucas’s guitar work throughout – it’s very tasty indeed.
-His background work on the spoken first track gives a hint of things to come and from the opening lick of I Gotta Sang the Blues, you know there are great things to come.
+Special mention must be made of the guitar work throughout – it’s very tasty indeed.
+The background work by Brian White on the spoken first track gives a hint of things to come and from the opening lick of I Gotta Sang the Blues, you know there are great things to come.

 We get Davis’ approach to the blues in this first song – “bad times, they come and they go…when living the blues gets too rough, I got to sing the blues.”
 Here she reflects the way the blues have been used time and time again – enabling the singer to sing their way out of the hard times.
 “I refuse to stay in the past,” she sings, defying life’s troubles and difficulties to try and overcome her.
 We get the same sentiment, with a whole lot of fun in Get Up and Dance Away Your Blues.